stratosphereips/number-anomaly-detector/README.md

 - Author: Sebastian Garcia (eldraco@gmail.com, @eldracote)

 An anomaly detector for numbers.
-It is completely automated, so you should just give the file with the numbers, one per line.
+You can give a file with one number per line and it will print the anomalies.
+You can also give numbers in the STDIN and it will print the anomalies every X amount of numbers.

 ## Dependencies